Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

         Response SetDog(Pet dog);
 ```

-Some SDK Clients however expose methods which take a RequestContent instead of a model type, and return Response instead of returning Response<Model>.
+Some SDK Clients however expose methods which take a RequestContent instead of a model type, and return Response instead of returning Response&lt;Model&gt;.

 For example: